Mercedes A45 AMG review

 When it comes to raw power, the Mercedes A45 AMG currently rules the hot hatch roost.
 Featuring a thumping 355bhp turbocharged 2.0-litre engine, four-wheel drive and rapid-fire twin-clutch gearbox, it delivers performance to rival a supercar.
 However, this blistering straight-line pace doesn’t come cheap, as the A45 carries a hefty price tag.

-There’s no manual gearbox option but the A45 is equipped with Mercedes’ eight-speed dual-clutch transmission.
+There’s no manual gearbox option but the A45 is equipped with Mercedes’ seven-speed dual-clutch transmission.

 Our choice: A45 AMG